lunarmint/anime-piracy-wiki/rules.md

   > In order to reduce spam on our subreddit, all "where can I find?" submissions must be posted within the megathread.

+  > *Failure to abide by this rule will result in a temporary ban from the subreddit.*

 &nbsp;

 ---